 All of this is completely

-impractical for commuters.
+impractical to impose on commuters.
 Any attempt to implement such

 procedures would at least double the commute time, and would

 double the cost of a ticket.

 Adding airport style